Trump, on possibility of North Korea talks, says: 'Who knows where it leads?'

 However, Pyongyang said it would not discuss its nuclear weapons because they were aimed only at the United States and not its "brethren" in South Korea, or Russia or China, showing that a diplomatic breakthrough to the crisis remained far off.

-While Washington has welcomed the talks as a first step toward solving the crisis over North Korea's program to develop nuclear missiles capable of reaching the United States, it has reiterated that any talks involving the United States must be aimed at North Korea's denuclearisation.
+While Washington has welcomed the talks as a first step toward solving the crisis over North Korea's programme to develop nuclear missiles capable of reaching the United States, it has reiterated that any talks involving the United States must be aimed at North Korea's denuclearization.

 The White House said Trump told Moon the United States was willing to talk to North Korea "at the appropriate time and under the right circumstances."